Unemployment Insurance: Vermont

 - Claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Eligibility.

-- Employers must follow specified recordkeeping and posting requirements.
-See Recordkeeping; Posting.
+- Employers must follow specified recordkeeping, notice and posting requirements.
+See Recordkeeping; Notice and Posting Requirements.